 Practitioners shall also account for any expected changes in the fuel or electricity production pathways during the lifetime of the vehicle. (detailed methodology shall be considered)

-The energy mix for the use stage shall be based on the latest available dynamic scenario following the defined hierarchy for prioritising this outlined below [; a static scenario may be used only where a dynamic scenario is not available for the geographical region of interest, or to meet specific corporate GHG emission reporting requirements (if relevant)].
+The energy mix for the use stage shall be based on the latest available dynamic scenario following the defined hierarchy for prioritising this outlined below [a static scenario may be used only where a dynamic scenario is not available for the geographical region of interest, or to meet specific corporate GHG emission reporting requirements (if relevant)].

 For renewable fuels, [future scenarios issued or recognised by an official source or by a regional association can be considered, specifying the future evolution of the share of renewable fuel versus fossil fuel in a specific geographical region or country of interest/future changes in the average fuel mix can be considered with the same methodology and the same hierarchy of scenarios as for electricity modelling outlined below.
 A static scenario for the average fuel mix shall be used where no official general scenario based on implemented policies or no Stated Policy Scenario from the IEA is available].